gmanero/NovasPinnacle-ConsoleGame/README.md

 # Nova's Pinnacle

-Welcome to **Nova's Pinnacle** - an exciting console game where you go head-to-head against various bad guys in a quest for victory!
+ **Nova's Pinnacle** - an exciting console game where you go head-to-head against various bad guys in a quest for victory.

+ This was my first project in CS201.
+I was able to teach myself Java and the fundamentals of OOP during this project.
 <br>

 </br>